wilton-gallego/xyops/docs/configuration.md

 ## SSO

+This section configures Single Sign‑On using trusted headers.
+See the [SSO guide](sso.md) for setup details and examples.

 ### enabled

+This boolean enables SSO and disables local username/password login (default: `false`).

 ### whitelist

+This array of IPs/CIDRs limits which client addresses may send trusted headers (default allows localhost, private and link‑local ranges).

 ### header_map

+This object maps incoming trusted headers to xyOps user fields (`username`, `full_name`, `email`, `groups`).

 ### cleanup_username

+This boolean cleans up the username when derived from an email (strip illegal chars, lowercase, use local‑part) (default: `true`).

 ### cleanup_full_name

+This boolean derives a display name from an email (use local‑part, replace dots with spaces, title‑case) (default: `true`).

 ### group_role_map

+This object maps IdP group names to xyOps role IDs to auto‑assign roles on login (default: `{}`).

 ### group_privilege_map

+This object maps IdP group names to privilege keys to auto‑assign privileges on login (default: `{}`).

 ### replace_roles

+This boolean replaces all existing user roles with those from `group_role_map` on each login (default: `false`).

 ### replace_privileges

+This boolean replaces all existing user privileges with those from `group_privilege_map` on each login (default: `false`).

 ### admin_bootstrap

+This string temporarily grants full admin to the exact matching username to bootstrap initial setup; remove after configuring groups (default: empty).

 ### logout_url

+This string is the URL to redirect to after xyOps clears its session, so your auth proxy/IdP can complete logout (e.g., `/oauth2/sign_out?rd=...`).